 The Colorado Division of Housing Manufactured Housing Installation Program (MHIP) is a certification program designed to ensure the high quality installation of mobile homes (pre-1976 construction), HUD manufactured homes, and factory-built or modular homes across Colorado.
 Firms and individuals involved in the installation of both new and used manufactured housing shall be registered with the Colorado Division of Housing, Technology and Standards Section (HTS Section).
 Installers are required to install the manufactured housing in accordance with the manufacturer’s written instructions or the applicable alternate standard when instructions are not available.
 Since the inception of the Manufactured Housing Installation Program (MHIP) in 1991, consumer complaints regarding manufactured housing have been significantly reduced.

-Installation inspections may be completed by the local jurisdiction, certified MHIP Installers, and HTS Section staff depending on qualifications.
+Installation inspections may be completed by the local jurisdiction, independent inspectors, certified MHIP Installers, and HTS Section staff depending on qualifications.
 Housing installations that meet all installation requirements receive a permanent DOH Installation Insignia.
 The MHIP permits qualified installers to become certified through the successful completion of a number of home installations.
 Once an installer is certified, the installer may complete self-certification of their own installations and apply the Installation Insignia.

 Frequently asked questions regarding the Manufactured Housing Installation Program (MHIP) can be found at;